 Australian Tertiary Admission Rank (ATAR)

-This is the overall ranking on a scale of 0.00 to 99.95 that you receive, based on your study scores.
-The ATAR is calculated by VTAC and used by universities and TAFE institutes to select students for their courses.
-(The ATAR used to be called an ENTER.)
+The overall ranking on a scale of 0.00 to 99.95 based on study scores.
+Calculated by VTAC and used by tertiary institutions to select students for their courses.

 Department of Education and Training (DET)

 The Victorian Government department that administers school education, apprenticeships and traineeships.

 Completed by all students studying a VCE Unit 3 and 4 study or a scored VCE VET Unit 3 and 4 study.